 We took a trip to our local woods to collect our leaves.
 While we gathered them, we talked about and looked for signs of Fall around us.
 Getting out into nature is great way to gets hands on when introducing your child to the changing seasons.

-On our return I loaded our leaves into a plastic tub and laid out a selection of large kitchen utensils for my daughter to use to explore the contents of the sensory bin.
+On our return I loaded our leaves into a plastic tub and laid out a selection of large kitchen utensils for my daughter to use to explore the contents of this easy Fall sensory bin.

 She began with the tongs, which needed a good strong squeeze, making them an excellent tool to work on strengthening her grip.